git-pixel22/Node.js-and-MongoDB-Dockerization/README.md

 Day 4:

 So now the connection between db and node-app is made, we're going to make a crud application.
+Made controllers, models and routes.

+Day 5:

+Okay now we're going to make a user sign up and login functionality and to do that we introduce a redis container.